Offshore Development, Making it Work

 You’ve Heard it Doesn’t Work… and Won’t Even Try

-Perhaps the biggest, and most accurate, problem is that everyone has a friend who has utilized offshore development in India, and it didn’t work.
+Perhaps the biggest, and most accurate, problem is that everyone has a friend that tried offshore development in India, and it didn’t work.
 I mean, literally everyone has heard these stories.

 When everyone you know tells you they had a bad experience, it makes it hard for you to even consider giving it a try.